sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 the mutator function is defined as below:
 \snippet Test_AlgorithmGlobalCache.cpp mutate_global_cache_item_mutator

-`Parallel::mutate` broadcasts to every core, where it calls the mutator function and then calls all the callbacks that have been set on that core by `Parallel::mutable_cache_item_is_ready`.
-The `Parallel::mutate` operation is guaranteed to be thread-safe without any further action by the developer.
+`Parallel::mutate` broadcasts to every node, where it calls the mutator function and then calls all the callbacks that have been set on that node by `Parallel::mutable_cache_item_is_ready`.
+The `Parallel::mutate` operation is guaranteed to be thread-safe without any further action by the developer so long as the item being mutated can be mutated in a threadsafe way.
+See the `Parallel::GlobalCache` docs for more details.

 # Charm++ Node and Processor Level Initialization Functions {#dev_guide_parallelization_charm_node_processor_level_initialization}